junxit/us-congress-code/title-16/chapter-2/sec-544f.md

 1 So in original.
 No par.
 (2) has been enacted.

 2 So in original.
-No par.
-(2) has been enacted.

-3 So in original.
 No subsec. (g) has been enacted.

 ### Amendments